barryclark/jekyll-now/confirmed.md

 permalink: /confirmed/
 ---

 Your meeting time has been confirmed.
-Check your email for details.
+Your confirmation email contains instructions for joining the call.